Ken Avery begins his 13th year as Gardener.

 “The dark hours of early morning and evening are gone and April is emerging from the snow of winter and we welcome the impulse and freshness of spring.
 Yet frost lurks in the sudden chill of an April night, and early spring sun can do considerably more harm than the winters cold.
 The rains of spring again nourish all nature and what a delight to again see the sights of opening leaves and buds and hear the caroling of the returning birds.
 They have such an exotic appeal at this time.”

 The Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 15th, 1971, in the new shelter building.
-Kenneth Avery gave his report on the status of the Garden, Dr. Marian Grimes reported on the shelter volunteer (hosts) program.
+Kenneth Avery gave his report on the status of the Garden; Dr. Marian Grimes reported on the shelter volunteer (hosts) program.
 It was voted to change the Friends fiscal year from a calendar year to May 1 - April 30.
-[Note: The official fiscal year end was always April 30th as filed with the Internal Revenue Service for non-profit purposes and has never been changed.
+[Note: The official fiscal year-end was always April 30th as filed with the Internal Revenue Service for non-profit purposes and was not officially changed to a calendar year until 2017.
 This resolution simply aligned what they were doing with what was official.]

 Directors elected were: Martha Crone, Robert Dassett, C. L. DeLaittre, Dr. Marian Grimes, Mrs. Walter Menzel, Leonard Odell, Mrs. Mildred Olson, Leonard Ramberg, Alvin Witt, Harry Thorn, Wilber Tusler.